CHAPTER 1 – Cassie and Greg

 ‘Cass honey?
 Do you know the emergency number?’
 She nods.

 ‘Do you think you could walk a little way down the road and phone them to come to us hon?’
 Cassie’s eyes get wide.
 She knows her father is hurt and in pain.
-She looks down the road, oh but that road is so dark, she hesitates.
+She looks down the road, oh but that road is so dark and the wind is throwing sand around, she hesitates.

 ‘Take my phone.
 I will switch the light on and you can use it to show you the way.
 Tell them we are at the lookout in Ferris Park.’
 Cassie nods scared but understanding that her father is badly hurt and cannot do it for her.

 ‘I want mommy’ tears fill her eyes.
 She longs for her mother childishly hoping she will appear, but those are babies dreams.
 Her big eyes turn from her father’s face to his wet, red arm it looks bad, luckily she can’t see his back.

 ‘If you can phone for help they will call mommy’ he encourages.

 Something shifts in her eyes ‘Ok daddy.
 I’ll go.
 Can I take teddy?’
 Greg almost weeps at the sight of her sweet face praying that this won’t be the last time he sees it.

 ‘Yes darling of course you can.’
 Grunting in pain, he switches the torch on and hands his phone to his child giving her a quick hug.
 Pain radiates through his body.
 ‘Stay on the road and be careful my angel.
 Only go as far as you need to, to get a signal then phone.
 Ok?’
 She nods and steps onto the road.
 Looking back she smiles.
 Cassie and Teddy step outside of the light, scared Greg tries to stay awake but cannot.
 He slips back into the vortex, his cheeks wet with tears.